 exploratory computational analyses like clustering and annotation enrichment (e.g. GO analysis).

 Quality control was performed to guarantee the quality of the data.
-Each paper was carefully read at least twice, and special attentions were paid to the tables, figures, and method parts where most of the soil health indicator comparisons and background information are from.
-It should note that different measure objectives may involve in a same soil health indicator (e.g., soil total nitrogen, soil organic nitrogen, or soil inorganic nitrogen maybe reported in different papers to represent the soil nitrogen indicator, ID 5 in Table 2), therefore, it is important that the measure objectives, unit, and other detailed descriptions should be recorded in the comments columns.
+Each paper was carefully read at least twice, and special attention was paid to the tables, figures, and method parts where most of the soil health indicator comparisons and background information are from.
+It should be noted that different measure objectives may be involved in the same soil health indicator (e.g., soil total nitrogen, soil organic nitrogen, or soil inorganic nitrogen maybe reported in different papers to represent the soil nitrogen indicator, ID 5 in Table 2), therefore, it is important that the measure objectives, unit, and other detailed descriptions should be recorded in the comments columns.
 After the data extraction, we compared the digitized data against the tables or figures from the original paper again to make sure the data are loaded correctly.
-Whenever before a new paper was extracted, we first used the bibliography database manager Mendeley to check whether it is a duplicate of previous papers (details please see the supplemental reference document).
+Before a new paper is extracted, we first use the bibliography database manager Mendeley to check whether it is a duplicate of previous papers (for details, please see the supplemental reference document).

-After the data extraction, we performed an elaborate examination of the data quality using R (version 3.5.1).
-The formats of each column (numerical or string) were checked to correct the mistyping in the numerical columns (e.g., all soil health indicator, and some background information columns like latitude and longitude).
-For each soil health indicator, we calculated the response ratio, which is the value of treatment divide by the value of control, and plotted the frequency distribution of response ratio for each soil health indicator, and returned to the original articles for checking extreme values.
-We also made visualization of data distribution for the background columns that contain numeric values (e.g. latitude, elevation) and manually checked the outliers by validating them in the original papers.
-For the location of each site, we plotted the latitude and longitude by country and check whether there are sites from a specific country fall outside the borderline.
-For those sites, we checked the extracted latitude and longitude information with location information from the original paper (latitude, longitude, site name, and country name).
+After the data extraction, we perform an elaborate examination of the data quality using R (version 3.5.1).
+The formats of each column (numerical or string) are checked to correct the mistyping in the numerical columns (e.g., all soil health indicator, and some background information columns like latitude and longitude).
+For each soil health indicator, we calculate the response ratio, which is the value of treatment divided by the value of control.
+We then plot the frequency distribution of response ratio for each soil health indicator, and return to the original articles to check extreme values.
+We also made the visualization of data distribution for the background columns that contain numeric values (e.g. latitude, elevation) and manually check the outliers by validating them in the original papers.
+For the location of each site, we plot the latitude and longitude by country and check whether there are sites from a specific country that fall outside the borderline.
+For those sites, we check the extracted latitude and longitude information with location information from the original paper (latitude, longitude, site name, and country name).
 For some sites located nearby the coastal area, few sites fall in the sea probably due to the precision of values.
-For these sites, we corrected slightly the longitude and latitude to the near land if the reported coordinates are extracted correct.
+For these sites, we correct slightly the longitude and latitude to the near land if the reported coordinates are extracted correct.

 Usage Notes